Ramar of the Jungle

-Ramar of the Jungle is an American television series that starred Jon Hall as Dr. Tom Reynolds (the titular "ramar" being the natives' title for a white medicine man).
+Ramar of the Jungle is a 1950s American television series that starred Jon Hall as Dr. Tom Reynolds (the titular "ramar" being the natives' title for a white medicine man).
+In addition to Jon Hall as Dr. Tom Reynolds (Ramar), the series also starred Ray Montgomery as Reynolds' associate, Professor Howard Ogden.
+Victor Millan played the role of Zahir and Nick Stewart played Willy-Willy.

 Episodes were set in Africa and India.
 The series aired in syndication, premiering on October 7, 1952, and airing through 1954.
 Reruns continued "until the end of the 1960s."